What`s new in liver cancer research and treatment?

 An active area of research uses adjuvant therapies – treatments given right after surgery – to try to reduce the chances that the cancer will return.
 Most of the studies so far using chemotherapy or chemoembolization after surgery have not shown that they help people live longer.
-But newer drugs, such as the targeted drug sorafenib (Nexavar), may prove to be more effective.
-Some promising results have also been seen with radioembolization, but these need to be confirmed in larger studies.
+But newer drugs, may prove to be more effective.
+Some of the drugs being studied include the targeted drug sorafenib (Nexavar) and menatetrenone, a drug that is chemically similar to Vitamin K Some promising results have also been seen with radioembolization, but these need to be confirmed in larger studies.

 Doctors are also studying ways to make more liver cancers resectable by trying to shrink them before surgery.
 Studies are now looking at different types of neoadjuvant therapies (therapies given before surgery), including targeted therapy, chemotherapy, ablation, embolization, and radiation therapy.
 Early results have been promising but have only looked at small numbers of patients.

 In laparoscopic surgery, several small incisions are made in the abdomen, and special long, thin surgical instruments are inserted to view and cut out the diseased portion of the liver.
 It does not require a large incision in the abdomen, which means there is less blood loss, less pain after surgery, and a quicker recovery.